Address object

 {

-address: 'foobar@example.com'
+address: "foobar@example.com"

 }

-Mixing formats & using arrays
+Mixing formats and using arrays

-- a comma‑separated string of addresses
+- A comma-separated string containing multiple addresses

-- an array of addresses
+- An array of addresses (each element can be any format)

 const message = {